smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 Think of this number as an indicator of how aggressive you want your node to price its transactions.

-Setting this number higher will cause Chainlink to select higher gas prices.
+Setting this number higher will cause the Chainlink node to select higher gas prices.

 Setting it lower will tend to set lower gas prices.

 ## EVM/Ethereum Transaction Simulation

-Chainlink now supports transaction simulation for certain types of job.
+Chainlink nodes support transaction simulation for certain types of job.
 When this is enabled, transactions will be simulated using `eth_call` before initial send.
-If the transaction would revert, the tx is marked as errored without being broadcast, potentially avoiding an expensive on-chain revert.
+If the transaction would revert, the transaction is marked as an error without being broadcast, potentially avoiding an expensive on-chain revert.

-This can add a tiny bit of latency (upper bound 2s, generally much shorter under good conditions) and will add marginally more load to the eth client, since it adds an extra call for every transaction sent.
-However, it may help to save gas in some cases especially during periods of high demand by avoiding unnecessary reverts (due to outdated round etc).
+This can add a tiny bit of latency (upper bound 2s, generally much shorter under good conditions) and will add marginally more load to the ETH client, since it adds an extra call for every transaction sent.
+However, it might help to save gas in some cases especially during periods of high demand by avoiding unnecessary reverts (due to outdated round etc).

 This option is EXPERIMENTAL and disabled by default.